aleborellini77/php-oop/README.md

 ```
 Praxis is to name the class with first Capital letter (or also example `AboutPage`).

-*In object-oriented approach* to call a specific Bike with specific properties you simply instantiate an object though the generic class created (so the class operates as a stamp/template).
+*In object-oriented approach* to call a specific Bike with specific properties you simply instantiate in a variable an object though the generic class previously created (so the class operates as a stamp/template).
 ```
 $bike = new Bike;
 $bike->color = 'Green';